wemake-services/wemake-python-styleguide/README.md

 pip install wemake-python-styleguide
 ```

-You will also need to create a `setup.cfg` file with ).
+You will also need to create a `setup.cfg` file with the [configuration](https://wemake-python-stylegui.de/en/latest/pages/usage/configuration.html).

+We highly recommend to also use:

+- [flakehell](https://wemake-python-stylegui.de/en/latest/pages/usage/integrations/flakehell.html) for easy integration into a **legacy** codebase
+- [nitpick](https://wemake-python-stylegui.de/en/latest/pages/usage/integrations/nitpick.html) for sharing and validating configuration across multiple projects

 ## Running